*UPDATED 15 JANUARY*

-Many of us will now be grappling with the regular rule changes and wondering how in practical terms, we keep contact going.
+Many of us have been grappling with the regular rule changes and wondering how in practical terms, we keep contact going.

 In the normal, pre-Coronavirus world, responsibilities for separated co-parents were structured by means of child arrangements order or by mutual agreement, which brings clarity and certainty around the situation.

 However the pandemic has changed everything, with uncertain work situations, social distancing and self-isolation making previous arrangements unpredictable and potentially difficult to manage.